Tallal-UofT/ML-Footbal-Match-Prediction/README.md

 Several football strategies such as playing on the counter, meaning that strong teams can draw with teams that anticipate they have little probability of wining using usual strategies therefore heavily rely on defense to secure a draw.
 Therefore we are likely to see a clear win/loss in teams that are closely matched in terms of metrics however if there exists an imbalance in the strength of the teams we might see a draw with greater likelihood as compared to a match with closely matched teams.

 The results show that without the deficiency of draw predictions our models do far better for loses and wins as compared to draw.
 For instance the Boosted trees predict wins by an accuracy of 75%!

+# 3. Next Steps

+While the results are promising there are a few possible next steps that might improve our predictions.
+These involve improving our data as well as implementing more complex and intensive models.

+  1. Using dynamic data that is updated match to match rather than snapshots from the begining of the season may more accuratly capture a players performance.
+  2. Using Non-linear kernel methods with sufficient interaction terms could also lead to greater accuracy and control for some of the strategic decision that lead to inaccuracy.
+  3. Given the high correlation between the different variables it might also be worthwhile using Partial Least Squares in addition to PCA for dimensionality reduction, in that it may improve performance.
+We see that PCA improves prediction in some models.